mayankpatel202/prep-student_info_form/prep-student_info_form/form-survey.md

 * I am not planning to join a Hack Reactor immersive program.
 * I am hoping to join the next upcoming immersive and preparing for my TAA now.
 * I would like to join Hack Reactor in the next 3-6 months.
-* I would like to join Hack Reactor in 6 months to a year.
+* I would like to join Hack Reactor in 6-12 months.
 * I am curious about coding, but I'm not sure when I'll join the Hack Reactor immersive, but I do want to join.

 ##### !end-options